odoo-ps/psus-process/docs/docs/team/work.md

 - We do not go above the **planned hours** without customer' consent
 - We maintain a good **communication** with the consultants and a professional communication with the clients
 - Our **timesheets** are up to date, clear and detailed
-- We do not do development on **repository** that is not owned by Odoo unless approval from JAM/CIC
+- We do not do development on **repository** that is not owned by Odoo unless approval from manager.
 - We are not the **bottleneck** (the customer / consultant is not waitting on our input) or we give an indication on the task on when we will act
 - Our development starts from the production **branch** (checkout from there) and the staging branch is as close as possible to production (when dev is deployed, you rebase staging on production)